 Exercises for Shoulder Flexibility: External Rotation

-Standing in the same spot, rotate your body away from the doorjamb.
+- Standing in the same spot, rotate your body away from the doorjamb.
 Stop when you feel the stretch in the shoulder.
-Try to hold the stretch for 5 seconds.
+At first, try to hold the stretch for 5 seconds.

 Note: Keep your arms as still as you can.
 Over time, rotate your body a little more to enhance the stretch.
 But be careful not to twist your back.